-Burke, Burkhart & Gallanis, Fundamentals of Property Law, 5th ed.
-2020, Carolina Academic Press, ISBN 9781531016586.
+Burke, Gallanis & Burkhart, Fundamentals of Property Law, 6th ed.
+2025, Carolina Academic Press, ISBN 9781531025403.

 Gallanis, Estates, Future Interests, and Powers of Appointment in a Nutshell, 7th ed.
-2024, West Academic Publishing, ISBN 9798892098779, available in late August or early September.
-We shall use this in connection with Chapter 3.
+2024, West Academic Publishing, ISBN 9798892098779.

 Students should bring physical copies of the books, not electronic versions, to class and to the final examination.
 The final examination will be "secure": no electronic materials may be consulted, but students may consult materials in hard copy.